swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 The conditional conformance must be satisfied by the underlying concrete type (here, `ReversedCollection`), and the extension must be empty: `Reversed` would be the same as `ReversedCollection` at runtime, so one could not add any API to `Reversed` beyond what `ReversedCollection` supports.

-### "Opaque" argument types
+### Opaque argument types

-The idea of opaque result types could be analogized to argument types, as an alternative shorthand to writing simple generic functions that doesn't require explicit type arguments.
+The idea of opaque result types could be analogized to argument types, as an alternative shorthand to writing simple generic functions without explicit type arguments.
 [Rust RFC 1951](https://github.com/rust-lang/rfcs/blob/master/text/1951-expand-impl-trait.md) makes the argument for extending `impl Trait` to arguments in Rust.
 In Swift, this would mean that:

 ```swift
 func foo(x: some P) { ... }